f-fanni/geodesic-bindings/README.md

 # Geodesic bindings

 A collection of bindings from potpourri3d and yocto.
 Based on the potpourri3d repository.
+The yocto mesh library is temporarily hard copied in the dependencies folder.

 # potpourri3d